Nick Steiner

 \

-Full time focus on regnerative water management, with planning, designing and practically executing water projects on diffent scales.
+Full-time focus on regenerative water management, with planning, designing and practically executing water projects on different scales.

 Main Challenges for farmers transition

-We have eighter way too much or too little water on farms, which leads to too many problems of erosion:
+We have either too much or too little water on farms, which leads to too many problems of erosion:

 • Loots of topsoil is getting lost